lucasfcosta/blog/_posts/2021-09-30-explaining-in-writing.md

 Images like the one above serve as excellent concrete examples and give your readers a bit of a break from slow, dense pieces of text.

-Especially on the internet, where people's attention span is slower, images help to keep them engaged.
+Especially on the internet, where people's attention span is lower, images help to keep them engaged.

 Furthermore, when someone opens a link, they're more likely to stay if they see meaningful visual content.
 The same principle is valid for books.
 As I was writing my book, I was told by my publisher that when people browse a store's books, they're more likely to buy it if its content is visually pleasing and includes images.